 No cabin or cottage library would be complete without a set of Vinyl Cafe Diaries books.
 This is Canadiana at its best.
 I was so sad when the author, Stuart McLean, passed away.
 Hard to imagine that there won’t be any more Dave and Morley stories.
 The humour and easy reading of these short stories are ideal when you need something light and there is so much going on that your attention span is short.
 Suited to putting down to join a game and then pick up again when things quiet down.

-Last winter, it got down to -30 when we were up at the cottage.
+One winter, it got down to -38 when we were up at the cottage.
 I was woken up in the night by the sounds of the cottage cracking and shifting in the cold.
 Man is that unnerving.
 Of course I had to get up at 3AM and google what causes it.
 Well I was relieved to find out that it’s perfectly natural when there is an extreme drop in temperature.
 Here’s a good explanation for it.
 Some people have even reported to police that they heard gun shots or someone trying to break into their homes so at least my imagination didn’t take it that far.
 But still, I didn’t get much sleep for the rest of the night having unrealistic visions of the roof caving in on us.
 It’s handy having your own weather station, so you can see when it’s too cold to go outside.
 And when it’s this cold, you can do the throwing boiling water trick.
 If you’re not sure what I mean, check out this video.

 So if you can’t beat it, join it right?
 Might as well work with those freezing temperatures and create something cool out of it – did you get my pun?
 We tried these beauties one year.
 I don’t even know what you would call them – sun catcher maybe?
 We picked up bits of flora as we went for a walk, laid them out in a pleasing pattern on a plastic lid and then covered with water and set it out to freeze.